gkalam/autonomous_drones/models/Models.md

 Once the dataset is created, the model can be trained and fine-tuned using DIGITS.
 Follow the steps in [this](./Training-TrailNet-model.md) document.

 ## Deploying a model
 Once the model is trained, resulting `.prototxt` and `.caffemodel` files can be used by ROS nodes running on Jetson.
-The models can be used either in a [simulator environment](./Testing-in-Simulator) or on a [real drone](./Launch-Sequence-and-Flying).

 # Pre-trained models
 You can also use pre-trained models as described in [here](./pretrained/Pretrained-models.md).
 AriadneNet is our trained model based on the TrailNet architecture.